 Shares represented by a properly executed proxy will be voted at the Annual Meeting in the manner specified.
-In the absence of specific instructions, shares represented by a properly executed proxy will be voted "FOR" each of the nominees named herein for election to the Board named in this Proxy Statement, "FOR" the amendment to Certificate of Incorporation to declassify the Board, "FOR" the amendment to Certificate of Incorporation to declassify the Board, "FOR" the approval of the 2019 Omnibus Incentive Plan, "FOR" the advisory (non-binding) resolution to approve the compensation of our named executive officers, and "FOR" ratification of the selection of PricewaterhouseCoopers LLP to serve as our registered independent public accounting firm for 2019.
+In the absence of specific instructions, shares represented by a properly executed proxy will be voted "FOR" each of the nominees named herein for election to the Board named in this Proxy Statement, "FOR" the amendment to Certificate of Incorporation to declassify the Board, "FOR" the amendment to Certificate of Incorporation to increase the number of authorized shares of common stock from 45,000,000 to 90,000,000, "FOR" the approval of the 2019 Omnibus Incentive Plan, "FOR" the advisory (non-binding) resolution to approve the compensation of our named executive officers, and "FOR" ratification of the selection of PricewaterhouseCoopers LLP to serve as our registered independent public accounting firm for 2019.